SIProjects/SICash.Network/README.md

   * https://github.com/SIProjects/sicashportal
 * Docker images for running sicash services
   * https://github.com/SIProjects/sicash-docker
-* sicash.info API that powers the block explorer and the SICASH Web wallet
+* explorer.sicash.network API that powers the block explorer and the SICASH Web wallet
   * https://github.com/SIProjects/sicashinfo-api#sicashinfo-api-documentation

 What is SICash Core?
 ------------------

 SICash Core is our primary mainnet wallet.
 It implements a full node and is capable of storing, validating, and distributing all history of the SICash network.
 SICash Core is considered the reference implementation for the SICash network.

 SICash Core currently implements the following: